 It doesn’t require the massive amount of energy Proof of Work takes.

 In Proof of Work, the largest mining entities could potentially take 51% of the hashing power and attack the network.
 But attempting to do this in Proof of Stake would be counterproductive because that user would have the most to lose.
+While PoS eliminates excessive energy consumption, it introduces risks like long-range attacks, where validators manipulate old chain history.
+Modern PoS networks implement countermeasures like finality checkpoints to mitigate this.

-Types of Cryptocurrency
+#Types of Cryptocurrency

-These are Bitcoin, altcoins, and tokens.
+These are Bitcoin, altcoins, tokens, and decentralized applications (dApps).

 Bitcoin we’ve described above.